My Approach

 • Creative blocks and self-expression

-• Identity exploration and life transitions
+• Identity exploration and major life transitions

-• Psychedelic preparation and integration
+• Psychedelic preparation or integration after non-ordinary experiences

 • Liberation and deconditioning work — understanding how systems, culture, and power shape the psyche